BQEDeveloper/CoreApi-PHP-Sample/README.md

 ## Getting Started

   1. Clone the Core API-PHP-Sample project on your local environment.
-  2. Go to Config.ini, insert the client_secret, client_id and redirect_uri of you app.
-Please note the redirect_uri should point to the        index.php file of the project e.g. if you are running PHP on your localhost with port 1111, the redirectURI might look something like http://localhost:1111/CoreApi-PHP-Sample
+  2. Go to Config.ini and insert the client_secret, client_id and redirect_uri of your app.
+Please note the redirect_uri should point to the        index.php file of the project.
+     As an example, if you are running PHP on your localhost with port 1111, the redirect_uri might look something like http://localhost:1111/CoreApi-PHP-Sample
   3. Run the project.